STEM – Resources and Activities

 IET FIRST® LEGO® League Challenge – A global STEM challenge for 9-16 year olds.
 For teams of young people, to encourage an interest in real-world themes and develop key skills that are crucial for their future careers.
-Register to a Regional Tournament or to a Class Pack.
+Registration for the 2021 – 22 CARGO CONNECT Challenge season is now open.

 Virtual Faraday Challenge – The Virtual Faraday Challenge is open for anyone between 7-15, young people can do this at home, in school, individually or as a group or family.
 The competition will run until July 2022 and entries will be judged monthly.

 The Big Bang Competition – The Big Bang Competition 2022 is now open.
 A STEM competition, free and open to all 11- to 19-year-olds studying in the UK.